MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-qna.md

 Run the sample locally on your machine.
 If you have not done so already, install the [Bot Framework Emulator](https://github.com/Microsoft/BotFramework-Emulator/blob/master/README.md#download).
 For further instructions, refer to the readme file for [C#](https://aka.ms/cs-qna) or [Javascript](https://aka.ms/js-qna-sample). or [Python](https://aka.ms/bot-qna-python-sample-code) sample.

-Start the emulator, connect to your bot, and send a message as shown below.
+Start the Emulator, connect to your bot, and send a message as shown below.

 ![test qna sample](../media/emulator-v4/qna-test-bot.png)